 How much is the BTS?

 The BTS fare depends line and distance traveled.
-The minimum fare on the Sukhumvit or Silom lines is 16 THB for a single stop which increases per stop with a maximum fare price of 59 THB.
+The minimum fare on the Sukhumvit or Silom lines is 16 THB for a single stop, increasing per stop with a maximum fare price of 59 THB.
 Some introductory new BTS stations are free to travel between.

 The BTS Gold Line to Icon Siam has a fixed adult rate of 15 THB per trip.